giotiskl/filterizr/README.md

 * Performs great on mobile.
 * Written in ES6
 * Tested with Jest.

+## Contributing
+If you would like to contribute to Filterizr, please make sure to follow the steps described:
+* Create a fork from `master` branch
+* Add your feature or bug fix
+* If you're implementing a method, add tests
+* Run the tests and ESLint to make sure everything is ok
+* Make your PR and set the base branch to develop

 ## Browser support
 IE10+ and all modern browsers.